 - Direction & Movement Exercise Completed

-■ Movement is a felt sense of advancement or progression within a composition.
+■ Movement is reflected by internal forces within the line contributing to a felt sense of advancement or progression.

 ■ The space within and around an object (“negative”) can be as interesting as the object (“positive”) itself.